open-mmlab/mmocr/docs/demo.md

 ```shell
 python mmocr/utils/ocr.py demo/demo_text_ocr.jpg --print-result --imshow
 ```
-*Note: When calling the script from the command line, the `configs` folder must be in the current working directory*
+*Note: When calling the script from the command line, the `configs` folder must be in the current working directory.*

 - Python interface:
 ```python